California Time Traveler Camp

 Day 1: California Indians (Pre-Statehood)

-Campers will explore the California Indians exhibit and discover what California looked like prior to becoming a state.
-Campers will learn how California’s first people lived and tended to the land and learn how they continue to do so today.
+Campers will explore two exhibits, California Indians and Mission Grafica: Reflecting a Community in Print to discover what California looked like prior to becoming a state and the rich cultures within it.
+Campers will learn how California’s First Peoples lived and tended to the land and how they continue to do so today.
 Campers will also discover the distinct attributes of our state that make California unique.

-Campers will explore our Gold Mountain exhibit and learn about the pivotal contributions of Chinese Californians during the early years of California’s statehood.
-Activities will cover the Gold Rush period and the transition to the various industries Chinese Californians helped establish, including agriculture, fishing, and the Transcontinental Railroad.
+Campers will explore our Gold Mountain exhibit and learn about Chinese Californians’ contributions to the early years of California as a state.
+Campers will focus on the different industries Chinese Californians helped establish, including agriculture, fishing, and their pivotal role in building the Transcontinental Railroad

-Campers will explore two exhibits, America at the Crossroads: The Guitar & A Changing Nation and Unity Center as a gateway to consider how music and other forms of art were used in the 1960s to create positive change while addressing issues of social justice.
+Campers will explore two exhibits, Revolutionary Grain: Celebrating the Spirit of the Black Panthers in Portraits and Stories and Unity Center as a gateway to consider the small and big ways we can create positive change.
 Campers will explore themes of community solidarity, sustainability, and building a stronger future together.

 Day 5: Women Inspire and the California Hall of Fame (Present Day and into the Future)